Melissa Conrad Stöppler, MD

 What is cellulite?

 The term cellulite refers to the dimpled appearance of the skin that some people have on their hips, thighs, and buttocks.
-This appearance is much more common in women than in men because of differences in the way fat, muscle, and connective tissue are distributed in men and women's skin.
+Cellulite is much more common in women than in men because of differences in the way fat, muscle, and connective tissue are distributed in men's and women's skin.
 The lumpiness of cellulite is caused by fat deposits that push and distort the connective tissues beneath skin, leading to the characteristic changes in appearance of the skin.
+Cellulite has been medically referred to as edematous fibrosclerotic panniculopathy (EFP).

-Cellulite is not related to the condition known as cellulitis, which is a spreading bacterial infection or inflammation of the skin and tissues beneath the skin.
+Cellulite is not related to the condition known as cellulitis, which is a spreading bacterial infection or inflammation of the skin and tissues beneath.

 What causes cellulite?